Keyboard shortcuts

 This instruction ensures your container stays active and doesn’t exit immediately after it starts.
 This effectively transforms your Shell-Cell container into a persistent “shell server” that remains ready for you to jump in at any time.

-Only the first hang statement encountered in the target graph (starting from the entry point) is used.
+Only the first hang statement encountered in the target chain (starting from the entry point) is used.

 To work correctly, you must specify a command that keeps the container running indefinitely.
 The most recommended approach is a simple infinite loop: